Quick Start Guide - Faculty Resources - LibGuides at DACC Library Skip to Main Content

 Use the note fields of an item to provide additional information to students, such as specifying a range of pages.
 You can also include private notes accessible only to you.

-Publish your list to make it available to students and the Library.
+Click My List is Ready to send your list to the library.
+We will make it available to students.
 The Library will review it for copyright, process digitization requests, and purchase essential eBooks.

 • You don’t need to worry about telling the Library when you make updates.
 We run reports every night to pick up new items that you have added to a list to begin processing them.